a bowl of warm chevre salad

 By: Rachel

-There’s something special about the way warm cheese can elevate a dish – especially when it’s chèvre.
-This warm chevre salad is one of those recipes that feels indulgent without being over the top.
-It’s crisp, creamy, tangy, and completely satisfying.
+There’s something special about the way warm cheese can elevate a dish—especially when it’s chèvre.
+This warm chèvre salad is one of those recipes that feels indulgent without being over the top.
+This French goat cheese salad is crisp, creamy, tangy, and satisfying.

 ingredients for warm chevre salad